 Additionally, polyester is easily recycled.
 In fact, much of the polyester in today’s carpet industry is made from recycled PET, derived from the ever-popular plastic soft drink bottles.
-This helps to keep millions of these bottles out of landfills and saves on the use of resources in the production of polyester.
+This helps to keep millions of these bottles out of landfills and can save on the use of resources in polyester production.

 One noted weakness of polyester is that it is not as durable as nylon carpet fiber.
 Historically, polyester couldn’t come close to the strength of nylon and thus was recommended for lower-traffic areas of the home.

-Today, however, due to many technological advancements, the gap between polyester and nylon has been drastically reduced.
-Because of the noted benefits above, manufacturers have been working to improve the performance of polyester, and now polyester is stronger and more durable than ever before.
+Today due to many technological advancements, the gap between polyester and nylon has been drastically reduced.
+Manufacturers have been working to improve the performance of polyester, and now polyester is stronger and more durable than ever before.
 Manufacturers are confident in the longevity of the new polyester, demonstrated by the longer warranties the higher-end polyesters now carry.